Academic Policies

 Latin honors are awarded to Baccalaureate degree recipients who have achieved academic distinction.
 The honor will appear on the student's transcript and diploma.
 There are three levels of Latin honors: summa cum laude, with highest honor; magna cum laude, with great honor; and cum laude, with honor.

 Summa cum laude will be awarded to the top 5 percent (by GPA) of Gallatin graduates, magna cum laude to the next 10 percent, and cum laude to the next 15 percent.
 The cut-off GPA for each of these levels will be determined by the record of the previous year's graduating Gallatin class (e.g., if the top 5% of last year's class graduated with at least a 3.95 GPA, then all students in this year's class with a GPA at or above that level will receive summa).
-For the specific cut-off GPA's, go to the website of the Office of the Registrar.
+For the specific cut-off GPA's, see Office of the Registrar.
 In addition, students must have a clean record of conduct.

 To be eligible for Latin honors from Gallatin, a student must have completed at least 64 credits at NYU for which the letter grades A through D were received.
 Courses taken at NYU before admission into Gallatin are included in the GPA and in the 64-credit requirement for Latin honors.
 NYU courses taken for a Pass ("P") grade, noncredit NYU course grades, and grades from courses taken at other institutions are not included in the Latin honors computation.